 CleanMyMac X is the world’s leading optimization software for your Mac.
 It not only scans your system and optimizes the use of your Mac’s resources but also identifies any malware, updates your software, and suggests which files you might want to delete based on the last time you’ve used them.
 In other words, it’s a complete and user-friendly optimization solution at your fingertips.

-As you can see, learning how to change sleep time on Mac isn’t difficult.
-You can do so manually with Energy Saver or Terminal or you can use Lungo as an automated solution.
-Just don’t forget to get Endurance to extend your battery life and optimize your system with CleanMyMac X.
+As you can see, learning how to change sleep time on a Mac isn’t difficult.
+You can do so manually with Battery settings or Terminal, or you can use Lungo as an automated solution.
+Just don’t forget to get Endurance to extend your battery life, AlDente Pro to set up charging limits, and optimize your system regularly with CleanMyMac X.

-Best of all, Lungo, Endurance, and CleanMyMac X are available to you absolutely free for seven days via a trial of Setapp, a platform with more than 190 outstanding Mac apps for every daily task on your mind.
-Try them all at no cost and see how much more productive you can be!
+AlDente Pro, Lungo, Endurance, and CleanMyMac X are available to you absolutely free for seven days via a trial of Setapp, a productivity service with plenty of Mac and iPhone tools to help solve your daily tasks.